Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Taurine supplementation is not recommended during pregnancy or breastfeeding due to insufficient data.
 Individuals taking medications acting on the central nervous system should consult a healthcare professional before supplementation, given taurine's neuromodulatory activity.

 Taurine is not a stimulant.
-Its pairing with caffeine in energy drinks is a marketing choice, not a pharmacological one.
+Its pairing with caffeine in energy drinks reflects a marketing choice rather than a pharmacological rationale.

 Scientific Studies